Donald Trump Claims Jeff Zucker Will Resign From CNN Following Allegations He Has A Vendetta Against Trump

 As Fox News noted, Project Vertias founder James O’Keefe had been trying to gain interest in the news by tweeting #ExposeCNN prior to Project Vertias’ release of the recordings.
 Per Fox News, the conservative advocacy group has released just the first recording in what it deemed a multi-part series of recordings.

 Cary Poarch – the “whistleblower” – said he previously worked at CNN’s Washington Bureau and has evidence of an anti-Trump bias at the network.
-According to The Wrap, CNN has defended itself agains the claims of bias, saying that no one in video, including the alleged whistleblower himself, is a journalist at CNN.
+According to The Wrap, CNN has defended itself against the claims of bias, saying that no one in video, including the alleged whistleblower himself, is a journalist at CNN.
 CNN said that Poarch was not employed by CNN, but instead was a freelance satellite truck operator.

 Now that we have found out that @CNN is a virtual fraud, rumor has it that Jeff Zucker will be resigining momentarily?